 Type of Fabric

 Sheets are made from a variety of different materials.
-In general, higher quality fabrics yield higher quality bed sheets.
+In general, higher-quality fabrics yield higher quality and softer bed sheets.
 Every type of fabric used has different qualities that tailor to the preferences of different sleepers.
 What seems super soft and cozy to you might seem heavy or uncomfortable to someone else.

 Length of Fibers

 As a general rule, the longer the fibers, the more durable the material and the longer it will last.
-Even with a high thread count, bed sheets made with shorter fibers will break down more quickly.
+Even with a high thread count, bed sheets made with shorter fibers will break down more quickly and may not seem as soft.

 The way the threads of a particular fabric are oriented to one another is its weave.
 Sheets come in basically two types of weave: either sateen or percale.
 Sateen weaves feature vertical yarns, which gives it a softer finish, but also one that pills more easily.
 A sateen weave exposes more thread to the surface of the sheet for a satin-like, smooth feel without a luxury price tag.
 Typically, a sateen sheet set shows a subtle stripe pattern because of the nature of the weave.
 Sateen bed sheets run a bit heavier than their percale counterparts, so they’re ideal for winter months – and they’re super soft.